-- 5. Moreover, the Attorney General's Office is currently investigating purported violations of RSA 659:35(I) arising from the September 9, 2014 primary election.
-Plaintiff Andrew Langlois is currently being investigated by the Attorney General's Office for posting his marked ballot on Facebook after voting in this election.
+Langlois is currently being investigated by the Attorney General's Office for posting his marked ballot on Facebook after voting in the September 9, 2014 primary election.
 This investigation is especially troubling because it is apparent from the photograph of Mr. Langlois' marked ballot that he was engaging in political speech, not vote buying or voter coercion.
-On Mr. Langlois' marked ballot, he wrote the name of his recently-deceased dog "Akira" as his Republican choice for U.S. Senate.
+For example, on Mr. Langlois' marked ballot, he wrote the name of his recently-deceased dog "Akira" as his Republican choice for U.S. Senate.
 Mr. Langlois' vote and the publication of his ballot on Facebook were acts of protest against his Republican choices for U.S. Senate-each of whom Mr. Langlois disapproved as candidates.
-Plaintiff Representative Leon H. Rideout has also been investigated under RSA 659:35(I) for posting his marked ballot on Twitter during the September 9, 2014 primary election.
-RSA 659:35(I) and the Attorney General's enforcement of its provisions will inhibit protected political speech far beyond the vote corruption conduct that the law aims to address. - 6.
-Voting is an act of extraordinary importance.
+The Attorney General's Office is also currently investigating Plaintiff New Hampshire Representative Leon H. Rideout for publishing on Twitter a photograph of his marked ballot following the September 9, 2014 primary election notwithstanding the fact that this posting plainly bears no relationship to vote corruption.
+Unfortunately, the law and the Attorney General's aggressive enforcement of its provisions will inhibit protected political speech far beyond the vote corruption conduct that the law aims to address.

+- 5. Voting is an act of extraordinary importance.
 And it is because of this importance that the Constitution also ensures that citizens are free to communicate their experiences at the polls, including the people for whom they voted if they so wish.
 There is no more potent way to communicate one's support for a candidate than to voluntarily display a photograph of one's marked ballot depicting one's vote for that candidate.
 However, RSA 659:35(I) totally bans this salient form of political speech.
-This blanket ban is not limited in terms of time, place, or manner.

-7. Accordingly, this action seeks a judgment under 42 U.S.C. § 1983 and 28 U.S.C. § 2201 that RSA 659:35(I), both on its face and as applied, is an unconstitutional violation of the Plaintiffs' right to freedom of speech under the First and Fourteenth Amendments to the United States Constitution.
+This blanket ban is not limited in terms of time, place, or manner. - 6.
+Accordingly, this action seeks a judgment under 42 U.S.C. § 1983 and 28 U.S.C. § 2201 that RSA 659:35(I), both on its face and as applied, is an unconstitutional violation of the

+Plaintiffs' right to freedom of speech under the First and Fourteenth Amendments to the United States Constitution.
 The Plaintiffs also seek preliminary and permanent injunctive relief in the form of an order enjoining the State from applying or enforcing RSA 659:35(I).